vjeko2404/EchoLog/README.md

 ---

-*Created by [Vjeko](https://github.com/vjeko2404) — motivated by the need for a streamlined and focused solution for personal engineering knowledge management.*
+*Created by [Vjeko](https://github.com/vjeko2404) — born from the need to control complexity, eliminate noise, and build a personal engineering system that actually remembers what matters built for engineers who prefer memory over meetings*